 Sarah Markham was the soprano saxophone player in the Adelphi saxophone quartet (EMI recording artists), the baritone saxophone player in the NSQ: Northern Saxophone Quartet (Yamaha performing artists), and the soprano saxophone player in ReedPlay.
-In 2015 Sarah wanted to create a new ensemble, focusing as much as possible on repertoire that she had not performed before.
-It was also to be a more flexible ensemble: not constrained by the format of a saxophone quartet; ranging from a duo with her partner Kenneth, to an octet.
+In 2015 Sarah looked to create a new ensemble, focusing as much as possible on repertoire that she had not performed before.
+It was also to be a more flexible ensemble: not constrained by the format of a saxophone quartet; ranging from a duo to an octet.

-Sarah is often found ‘Sibelizing’* works for more than two instruments, or compositions for other instruments, to arrange them for our Duo.
-Our repertoire includes works by Barry Cockcroft, Christian Lauba, Guy Lacour, Paul Hindemith, Marc Mellits, Ondrej Adámek, Jean-Michel Defaye, Lucie Robert, Nick Rich and the wonderful music for two saxophones and piano written by Masanori Katoh and Jun Nagao.
+Sarah is often found ‘Sibelizing’* works for more than two instruments, or compositions for other instruments, to arrange them for the Duo.
+Repertoire includes works by Barry Cockcroft, Christian Lauba, Guy Lacour, Paul Hindemith, Marc Mellits, Ondrej Adámek, Jean-Michel Defaye, Lucie Robert, Nick Rich and the wonderful music for two saxophones and piano written by Masanori Katoh and Jun Nagao.

 *Sibelizing: the act of putting music into Sibelius notation software.
 Usage: ‘I’ve Sibelized the theme from Rocky to within an inch of its life’ .